 Non-contractual data obtained from a comparison with shaft line versions of planing boat hulls.

 The joystick is poisoned on the control dashboard.
 In a single movement, you can turn the boat on the spot.
 If the joystick is pushed to the side, the boat moves sideways “like a crab”.
-It's child’s play to manoeuvre in the harbour.
+It's child’s play to maneuver in the harbor.

 IPS AND THE AIR STEP®